 Mural in photo: Blue Koi

-Let’s talk about the color blue… because this humble hue is definitely underrated.
-With the rise of minimalist bathroom design in recent years, the interior design world has shied away from color.
-Choosing whites over brights is a common theme, but some colors are extremely soothing for the soul and shouldn’t be discounted.
+Let’s talk about the colour blue… because this humble hue is definitely underrated.
+With the rise of minimalist bathroom design in recent years, the interior design world has shied away from colour.
+Choosing whites over brights is a common theme, but some colours are extremely soothing for the soul and shouldn’t be discounted.

 Just a touch of blue can make a big difference too.
 Think blue bathroom tiles, a stand-out blue bathtub, or a feature wall like this blue and white Blue Koi mural.

-What’s your favorite style of bathroom minimalism?
+What’s your favourite style of bathroom minimalism?
 Tell us in the comments below!